ignition-is-go/myko/README.md

-# RshipClient
+# Rocketship

+## Client

-Rship-client is an angular project, which is the primary user interface to Rocketship
+This is an angular application which serves as the primary client interface for Rocketship

+## Server

+This is a NodeJS application which is the core backend process for Rocketship

-# Satellite
+## Satellite

-Satellite is an electron + angular project that works with rocketship
+Satellite is an electron + angular project that connects a separate computer with the Rocketship server

-## Dev Notes
+### Dev Notes

 Any main thread dependencies for satellite need to exist both in the dev dependencies of the top level `./package.json`, as well as the dependencies of the `apps/satellite/package.json` in order to both debug and package properly.

 # Storybook

-In order to use storybook with components that consume GraphQL, you'll need to use the `apolloStorybookDecorator` to mock the GraphQL server.
+In order to use storybook with components that consume GraphQL, you can use the `apolloStorybookDecorator` to mock the GraphQL server.

 ```typescript
 // ...other imports...